Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **AWS Cost Explorer**

-Question 60

-_When analyzing application performance, a developer realizes the queries to the database are taking a long time.
+_Q60: When analyzing application performance, a developer realizes the queries to the database are taking a long time.
 What can the developer implement to **store common queries** and improve performance?_

 **ElastiCache**

+> ElastiCache helps you alleviate database load for data that is accessed often.
+ElastiCache is a great way to cache common queries.

 Question 61